 Challenges and barriers to implementation

 Wearable skin sensors face significant challenges that limit their widespread adoption in clinical practice.
 Primarily, this is because of their key utility: the potential to offer continuous health monitoring.
-This primary aim requires the technological requirement of devices to be both highly functional and user‐friendly.
+This primary aim requires the technological adaptation of devices to be both highly functional and user‐friendly.
 They need to record accurate biosignals over long periods without clinician or technician intervention, demanding advanced materials for skin conformability and biocompatibility.
 The materials used must effectively interface with skin without causing discomfort yet adhere closely to skin or penetrate very small amounts, without causing allergic contact dermatitis reactions, particularly relevant for individuals with atopic dermatitis.
 Consequent to the natural process of the skin to sweat, the design complexities increase with the need for these devices to be breathable, allowing for air and moisture passage to maintain skin integrity during prolonged use.
 Failure to do so results in a gradual increase in sensor humidity and sweat electrolytes that can interfere with primary skin sensing.
 Although many current materials often struggle to balance flexibility, durability and the necessary exchange properties, complicating their practical application in diverse clinical environments, newer technologies such as the use of breathable clothing designs, temporary tattoos or those that adjust for sweat‐related changes offer hope that this issue will be overcome.

 Size and miniaturisation is also a key challenge.
 Consideration of the benefit of integration of multiple functionalities within a single wearable device is likely to be advantageous, and the most effective sensors may require the coexistence of biophysical and biochemical sensors in a compact form factor that can manage data collection, processing and transmission seamlessly.
 Such sensors must avoid interference and maintain accuracy across various physiological measurements, which requires sophisticated engineering to mitigate crosstalk and ensure reliable sensor performance.